teesar/2420_1/guide.md

 10. Enter the command.
 After a few moments you should receieve a message that looks something like this:
 ![alt text](image-35.png)
-- You will have another droplet up and running in your project similar to this:
+- You will have another droplet up and running in your DigitalOcean project similar to this:
 ![alt text](image-40.png)

 ## Congratulations!
 You've accomplished everything!